StuartTheYellowOne/async_faceit_api/README.md

 ### Getting started

-If you dont already got a loop in your programm you need to create one.
+If you dont already have a loop in your programm you need to create one.
-Here is a basic example which will search players by the username and prints out a dict witch the nicknames and player_ids:
+Here is a basic example which will search players by the username and prints out a dict with the nicknames and player_ids:
 ```
 import asyncio
 from src.async_faceit_api import FaceitAPI